October 30, 2019

 Freeze logistics in the pharma industry is concerned with the save storage and shipping of drug substances and drug products by putting controlled freeze-thaw systems in place.
 It aims to ensure safety and product quality.

 It is common to freeze drug substances in the development or production of pharmaceuticals, especially proteins, which are extremely delicate when it comes to temperatures.
-Freezing in general is a key element of the processing of pharmaceuticals because it helps maintain the quality and stability of the drug substances as well as the product.
+Freezing in general is a key element of the processing of pharmaceuticals and in drug substance logistics because it helps maintain the quality and stability of the drug substances as well as the product.

 Depending on the substances and the wanted outcome, it can be chosen between slow freezing and fast freezing (this can be done by putting samples in subzero solvents).
 Furthermore, freezing is known to be a crucial factor in maximizing productivity and minimizing production costs, because bulk solution manufacturing and storage efforts are separated from the final product manufacture.
 Additionally, low temperatures are providing longer shelf life, especially of bioproducts in solution-based formulations.
 Freeze-thaw processes also positively influences the stability of proteins throughout the whole supply chain.